nsidc/snow-today-webapp/doc/development.md

 Recoil freezes all objects used for state, so do not use objects that are expected to be mutated in state, e.g. Layer objects.
 They are OK in derived state (with `allowDangerousMutations`), but not state that will be directly updated.

+## TODO

+### GeoTIFF Hosting

+How are we going to deploy the server hosting the GeoTIFFs?

+What's the simplest way to access those images in dev?
+Should we break that part into a different repo?